Fabulousman23/meet/README.md

   Scenario 2: user can specify number of events
     Given that user types an integer value to see the desired number of events

+     User story:  I should be able to filter events list by event number or location